Total Credits: 1 including 1 AOA Category 1-A Credit(s)

 All grievances should be in writing and should specify the nature of the grievance.
 Initially, all grievances should be directed to MOMA Executive Director, who will then forward said grievance to the Education & Convention Committee.
 All grievances will receive an initial response in writing within 30 days of receipt.
 If the participant does not receive a satisfactory response, they can submit a complaint in writing to the Bureau of Osteopathic Education of the AOA at 142 East Ontario Street, Chicago, IL 60611.

-Dr. Ollerton discloses that he has no relevant relationship with any organization producing, marketing, reselling, or distributing health care goods or services consumed by, or used on, patients relative to the content of this presentation.
+Dr. Zeszutek discloses that she has no relevant relationship with any organization producing, marketing, reselling, or distributing health care goods or services consumed by, or used on, patients relative to the content of this presentation.